 It’s a common question these days.
 With liquids and gels often being restricted or limited in the cabin as far as carry on baggage goes, how do you handle your family’s unique dietary requirements?
-One of our members asks
+One of our members asks:

 I am heading domestically with 2 kids tomorrow, (only BNE to SYD) but my wife is insistent that we need to take a bottle of milk for each of the kids as it will be a tricky time of the day.
 My question is, as I have never flown with kids before, can I pack a small esky and a small quantity of ice to keep it cold and have no issues with security?

 Liquids and gases pose a serious hazard to aircraft and their systems uncontained.
 While an esky may seem logical, it’s important to look at how you will keep the temperature at the required level.
 Airlines use dry ice for keeping their goods cold.
 However dry ice is on the dangerous goods list and must not be packed, unless it meets your airlines guidelines.
 For Qantas and Virgin, that means a maximum mass of 2.5kg and a container that can vent.
-Always check you airline for their requirements.
+Always check with your airline for their requirements.

 For those families who use or prefer baby formula in powered form, things are a lot easier